 For land that that was extensively logged, that was once the site of an industrial plant, and that was nearly developed more than once, DuPont Forest offers an encouraging story of a natural legacy reclaimed for future generations.

-The public’s embrace of this marvelous natural landscape has encouraged further conservation, bringing the state forest to its current size of more than 12,000 acres.
+The public’s embrace of this marvelous natural landscape has encouraged further conservation, bringing the state forest to its current size of nearly 12,500 acres.
 Through many projects over the years, Conserving Carolina and our partners have added significant acreage to this treasured public land, as well as adjoining private land.

 Private Conservation Land

 Thousands of acres of land around the forest remain in private ownership, while protected forever by conservation easements.
 One prominent example is the Green River Preserve, a 2,600-acre summer camp that borders the state forest to the east, which Conserving Carolina helped to protect in 2006.
 Altogether, Conserving Carolina has helped protect nearly 3,500 acres of private land adjacent to DuPont.
 By buffering the state forest, private conservation lands expand wildlife habitat and enhance the wilderness experience for people visiting DuPont Forest.